 - Photo will be taken upon arrival.

 - Provide evidence of a driving privilege issued in another state, or country, or evidence of completion of a course in driver education to avoid having to carry a learner permit for 90 days if age 19 and older.

-- Provide proof of identity (name and DOB.)
+- Provide proof of identity (name and date of birth.)
 Provide social security card or individual tax identification number (ITIN.)
 Provide two (2) documents of your Utah residence address.
-Visit our required documentation page to see what is acceptable proof of each type of document required.
+Visit our Required Documentation page to see what is acceptable proof of each type of document required.

 - Completed fingerprint card and photograph from local agency.

 - Completion of required written knowledge test and driving skills test.